Mushrooms and rasberries in a basket

 When does the Mushroom Passport Program start, and where can I get resources?

-The program is scheduled to start in 2025, and MMS will provide downloadable, empty passport pages and example logs on the program’s webpage.
+The program starts in 2025, and MMS will provide downloadable empty passport pages and example logs on the program’s webpage.
 Keep an eye out for updates and further instructions, which will be announced on the MMS website.

 Are You Ready to Fill Your Passport?